music-suite/music-suite/docs/src/User-Guide.md

     invertPitches :: Transposable a => Pitch a -> a -> a
 ```

-@[Transposable] is in fact a synonym for the following set of constraints:
+[Transposable][ref-Transposable] is in fact a synonym for the following set of constraints:

 - `HasPitches' a`, meaning that `a` is some type supporting pitch traversals
 - `AffinePair (Interval a) (Pitch a)`, meaing that the pitch type is an affine space and the interval its underlying vector space